Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 The current strongest verified external-source result is v7.

+The current strongest direct public benchmark mapping result is v8.

-v7 is stronger than v6 because it uses a public/documentable benchmark boundary.
+v8 is stronger than v7 because it adds direct benchmark-record fields.

-v7 does not claim that OMNIA solves GSM-Symbolic.
+v8 does not claim that OMNIA solves GSM-Symbolic.

-v7 maps GSM-Symbolic-derived structural trajectory records into the Level 3 raw warning mechanism.
+v8 measures structural warning risk over direct GSM-Symbolic public benchmark record mappings.

 ---